famousj/the-little-hooner/hooner.md

   What it does have is `?~`, but this has a built in if-then-else structure, so I'll introduce that later.

-- Also need to figure out how to discuss "tall form".

 - TLS uses a scaled-down superset of Scheme.
 I'm kind of doing the same thing here with Hoon, but need to be a bit more transparent about what